tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ### Task: Pursue behavior
 The `Pursue` steering force works similarly to the `Seek` force.
-It steers the velocity of the enemy (in our case) towards the set target position, but also adds a multiple of the targets velocity to the target.
+It steers the velocity of the enemy (in our case) towards the set target position, but also adds a multiple of the target's velocity to the target.

 ![](img/Pursue.png)